 Shopping in Rajasthan is a pleasure.
 From colorful traditional Rajasthani dresses to traditional Indian artifacts like decor pieces, lamps, bags, traditional shoes etc. You will find a lot of street shopping around the key sight-seeing points.
 If you are buying from the street vendors, remember to bargain to at least 30-40% price.

 There are several Government-authorized handlooms and shops, which are recommended for costlier items like Pashmina shawls, Rajasthani bed-spreads, white metal artifacts etc. The stuff that you get here is genuine and will last you longer.
-A lot of these are found within the main city as in case of Jodhpur and Jaipur and have a Government authorized sign-board displayed up-front.
+A lot of these are found within the main city as in the case of Jodhpur and Jaipur and have a Government-authorized sign-board displayed up-front.
 Take the help of your hotel authorities to spot the same.